 Test Runs Dashboard

-Navigate to Evaluation → Test Runs from the left navigation panel.
-Filter by Multi turn type to see simulation test runs.
+Navigate to Evaluation → Test Runs from the left navigation panel to see simulation test runs.

 | Column | Description |